bluevisiontec/GoogleShoppingApi/Readme.md

 ## Configuration

-As the module has to use Google OAuth2 a ClientId and ClientSecret for Google Content API is required.
-This can be generated in the http://console.developers.google.com/
+As the module has to use Google OAuth2, credentials for Google Content API are required.
+Those can be generated in the http://console.developers.google.com/

+You can choose between using a Client ID for web application or using a service account.
+If the Client ID for web application is used a manual user interaction is needed to provide access to Google Content API.
+In this case automated processes like cron jobs are not available.

+Using a service account is recommended and needed if you want to use automated processes.

+### Using Service account

+#### Create a project in Google developers console

+* Login to Google developers console or create an account
+* Create a Project
+  * Name: Magento-GoogleShoppingApi
+  * Project-ID: use the generated id or something like magento-gshopping-841
+* After the project is created go to "APIs & auth" -> "APIs"
+* Search for "Content API for Shopping" and enable it
+* Next go to "APIs & auth" -> "Credentials" and click "Create new Client ID"
+* Select "Service account"
+  * Select "P12 Key" as key type
+  * Click on "Create Client ID"
+  * Save the P12 file and write down the private key's password

+#### Allow the service account to access your merchant center account

+* Login to Google Merchant center
+* Go to Settings -> Users
+* Click on "+User"
+  * Enter the email address of your service account as "User email address" (*****@developer.gserviceaccount.com)
+  * Select "Standard access" as access level

+### Using Client ID for web application

-### Create a project in Google developers console
+#### Create a project in Google developers console

 * Login to Google developers console or create an account
 * Create a Project